 As she got closer to 2 1/2, she started remembering the letters and sounds more easily.
 Now that she’s getting close to 3, she knows some of the letters before the week has even begun.

 At the beginning of our letter K week, my little girl already recognized the letter.
-(And thanks to this DVD, she even knew its sound.)
-So we spent only two days on letter K.
+So we only spent two days on this letter.

 Since we didn’t need to do much practice with letter K, we spent time doing related sensory activities.
 In the above picture, she’s squirting grape Kool-aid onto a tray of snow.
 Squeezing the bottle was great for strengthening her hand muscles… you should have seen the concentration on her face!